Testing the presence of a dormant black hole inside HR 6819: Introduction

-Black holes (BH) in binary systems are predicted to be around 10$\%$ of the whole Milky Way BH population, and most of them are BH-BH systems \citep{Olejak_2020}.
-BHs with non-compact companions can be detected through interactions with them, but they are possibly a very small fraction of the total Galactic population.
-So far only $\sim$20 Galactic BH systems have been detected \citep{2007IAUS2383C,2014SSRv183223C}\footnote{\url{https://stellarcollapse.org/sites/default/files/table.pdf}}.
-Most of them are close X-ray binary systems transferring matter through an accretion disk.
-For recent reviews on stellar-origin BHs see \citet{Bambi1806}.
-BHs may also be detected as gravitational wave signal emitters \citep{Abbott1610} and in non-interacting binaries using astrometric and spectroscopic observations of their companion stars.
-Single BHs can also be potentially detected through microlensing \citep[e.g.][]{Wyrzykowski1605,2019ApJ8851W}, self-lensing \citep{2021arXiv210412666W} or while accreting from interstellar medium \citep{Tsuna1806}.
-Theoretically Hawking radiation \citep{Hawking7403} may possibly allow for a detection of thermal radiation from the immediate vicinity of a BH.\\ \\ HR~6819 is reported to be a triple system harbouring a BH candidate \citep{Rivinius2005}.
+HR~6819 is reported to be a triple system harbouring a BH candidate \citep{Rivinius_2020}.
 The BH candidate mass was estimated on the basis of radial motions of the visible star in the inner binary.
 The spectral type of the companion star has been classified as B3~III.
-Using single-star evolutionary tracks \citep{Ekstrom1201} and observational data \citep{Hohle1004}, the most likely range for the star was estimated to be between 5 and $7 \msun$ and the star was estimated to be at the end of its main sequence.
+Using single-star evolutionary tracks \citep{Ekstrom1201} and observational data \citep{Hohle1004}, the most likely range for the star was estimated to be between 5 and $7 \msun$ and the star was estimated to be at the end of its main sequence (MS).
 The lower limit for the BH candidate mass was set at $4.2 \msun$.
 The star was reported to be roughly 1 $\msun$ more massive than its unseen companion, while the inner binary is supposed to have a period of $40.333\pm0.004$ and an eccentricity of $0.03\pm0.01$ .
 The outer orbit with the Be star (with a mass of $\sim6\msun$) is instead unconstrained.
-On top of that, the outer star does not show any significant radial velocity variation and may actually be just spatially coinciding with the inner binary.
-Neither the FEROS spectrometer \citep{Rivinius2005}, nor {\it Gaia} have a sufficient resolution to resolve the full triple system.
+On top of that, the outer star does not show any significant RV variation and may actually be just spatially coinciding with the inner binary.
+Neither the Fiber-fed Extended Range Optical Spectrograph (FEROS) \citep{Rivinius_2020}, nor {\it Gaia} have a sufficient resolution to resolve the full triple system.
 The age of the whole triple system was estimated to be between 15 and 75 Myr.